pingcap/tidb/docs/design/2018-10-19-table-partition.md

 select * from p3 where id < 30)
 ```

-During logical optimize phase, the `DataSource` plan is translated into `UnionAll`, and then each partition generates its own `TableReader` in the physical optimize phase.
+During the logical optimization phase, the `DataSource` plan is translated into `UnionAll`, and then each partition generates its own `TableReader` in the physical optimization phase.

 The drawbacks of this implementation are: